Tip 9: Mirror, Mirror on the Wall

 Tip 5: 3 D Special Touches

 With all the products on the market these days, it is easy to make 3D horns for monsters, clusters of gems and feathers, unicorn horns....be creative.
 It really adds a 'wow' factor to your design.
+You will need a good skin safe adhesive to apply them.

 Tip 6: Use Stencils

 Stencils are an incredible tool for adding dimension and a unique touch to any design.
 Search out different companies for what suits your style.
 To apply a stencil, you use a sponge, or dauber, wet lightly, load it with your paint, and dab on the stencil as you hold it tightly to the skin.
 Practice working with stencils before you try using them on a customer's design.
+There is a learning curve to master using stencils.
+Dab the sponge or dauber on the back of your hand before using on the customer.
+If the paint makes tiny bubbles, or looks shiny, it's too wet.
+Dab off some of the moisture and try again.

 Tip 7: Using Glitter